utnslab/wire-mesh/README.md

 #### End-to-end experiments

 Running the end-to-end experiments for a policy, require execution of the policy for the given scenario over several traces, for all benchmark applications.
-This can take a long time (up to two hours) to generate all results - to only test the policy on a single trace, see the instructions in [this section](#single-run).
+This can take a long time (up to two hours) to generate all results.
+In order to only test the policy on a single trace, see the instructions in [this section](#single-run).

 To generate all the necessary results, please repeat the following steps for `mesh`=`istio`,`hypo`, and `wire` and then, to plot the final figures, use the plotting scripts described in [this section](#plotting-scripts).